Victor Lownes: After Playboy

 Lownes himself suffered little more than wounded pride.
 He had accumulated a fortune during his years as Britain's best paid executive and he still had his wife, Marilyn Cole, whose affections he and Hefner had both attempted to gain.
 Marilyn was the first full frontal Playboy Playmate of the Month, in January 1972, and the Playmate of the Year 1973.
 She continued to pose for Playboy until 1984, and became a journalist who has written for The Observer, Esquire and GQ.
 During this period, Lownes invested in several successful West End theatre productions, including Other People's Money and Stomp.

 Lownes also reconciled with Polanski following his dismissal.
 During the Roman Polanski libel case against Vanity Fair in July 2005, Lownes was ill and could not attend the trial.
 His wife came in his place.
 Lownes was rarely seen in public in his latter years.

 Death

-Lownes died on January 11, 2017, at the age of 88 from a heart attack in London.
+Lownes died in London, on January 11, 2017, at the age of 88, from a heart attack.